CarolinaMoraes/keep-awake/README.md

 # Keep Awake (It's not working correctly yet)

 Tiny static website to keep the device's screen awake.
 Same purpose of https://nosleep.page/ but now with some colors that don't hurt the eye so much.
-The website uses https://github.com/jamesbachini/StayAwake.js to keep a video executing in the background of the page preventing the screen from turning off.
+The website uses https://github.com/richtr/NoSleep.js to keep eiter a Wake Lock or a hidden video playing in the background (depends on the device's support of the Wake Lock API)

 ## Live